 Patients can follow some practical tips to make their facelift as safe as possible.
 Maintain a healthy lifestyle and avoid smoking and other nicotine products.
 Patients should also stop taking aspirin or other blood thinners at least two weeks before their surgery.
 In the end, though, there is one best way to make your facelift safe: find a board-certified plastic surgeon.

-Most surgery complications arise from inexperienced doctors.
+Most surgery complications occur when inexperienced doctors perform facelift surgery.
 If the room isn’t well sanitized, or a surgeon is unfamiliar with the procedure, patients may suffer from an infection or lackluster results.
-Board-certified surgeons undergo years of extensive training and operate in safe, highly sanitized rooms.
+Board-certified facial plastic surgeons undergo years of extensive training focused exclusively on facial procedures and operate in safe, highly sanitized rooms.
 It’s not worth it to cut corners or shop around for a cheap deal when you’re looking for a plastic surgeon.
 The best way to stay healthy is to find a plastic surgeon you can truly trust.

 If you’re in the Phoenix or Scottsdale area and interested in facelift surgery, browse our before-and-after photos and request a consultation.
 You can also call our practice office by phone at (480) 214-9955 to schedule an appointment.